UPPS 04.04.01 - General Workplace Policy

 The employee may not consider time missed to change clothing as time worked.

-The university requires its employees to furnish their social security numbers in order to verify their identities.
-The university’s recordkeeping system was established prior to January 1,1975, pursuant to the authority given to the TSUS Board of Regents, in Section 95.21 of the Texas Education Code and solicited under the statutory authority of 42 U.S.C.A., Section 405(c)(2)(C).
+The university requires its employees to furnish their social security numbers to verify their identities.
+The university’s recordkeeping system was established prior to January 1,1975, pursuant to the authority given to the TSUS Board of Regents, in Section 95.21 of the Texas Education Code, and solicited under the statutory authority of 42 U.S.C.A., Section 405(c)(2)(C).

 University employees with access to social security numbers will protect them from disclosure to anyone who does not have a legitimate business need for the information.